 Students may not declare a double major during their freshman year.
 After the freshman year, students wishing to double major or receive dual degrees (see definitions below) should speak with their advisors to ensure all requirements are understood.

-A student who fulfills the specified requirements for two different majors under a single degree, simultaneously prior to graduation, completes a double major.
-For example, a student may complete a Bachelor of Science in Computer Science and a Bachelor of Science in Electrical Engineering, both B.S. degrees.
-Prerequisite and field of study courses are required to complete both majors.
+Double Major A student who fulfills the specified requirements for two different majors under a single degree, simultaneously prior to graduation, completes a double major.
+For example, a student may complete a Bachelor of Science in Computer Science and a Bachelor of Science in Electrical Engineering – both B.S. degrees. - Prerequisite and field of study courses are required to complete both majors.
 One diploma is issued upon graduation and both majors are recorded on a student’s transcript and diploma.

-In-person classes will be smaller to allow for social distancing guidelines.
+In-person classes will be smaller for the first few weeks to allow for social distancing guidelines.

 No, our goal is to ensure that instruction continues throughout the Fall semester with the same standards and outcomes expected at UTA.
 As long as instruction continues, tuition will not be discounted.